vdubya/BIMJSON/README.md

 - Site
 - Building
+- Floor
 - Space
 - Component

-These main objects may be expanded with additional objects to group specific features of a building into unique datasets.
+These main BIMJSON objects may contain geometries describing the physical elements. in addtion to the attributes holding the data attributes.
+They are are extended with additional objects which group features of a building into unique datasets:

+- building zones
+- building systems
+- component types
+- contacts
+- etc.

 # BIMJSON objects

 ## General

-BIMJSON always consists of a single object with a name describing the values of that BIMJSON object.
-The "root" object contains an array to represent multiples of the main object.
+BIMJSON always consists of a single object with a name in plural form describing the element of that BIMJSON object (sites, buildings, floors, etc.).
+This "root" object contains an array to represent multiples of the main object.

-Each object in this first level array contains the ID of object with predefined attributes, a "placement" member for building parts (sites, buildings, floor slabs, spaces and components/assets), a "geometry" member (sites, buildings, floor slabs, spaces), free form "properties", and "links" of different possible types.
+Each object in this first level array contains the ID of object with a small set of predefined attributes, a "placement" member for building parts (sites, buildings, floor slabs, spaces and components/assets), a "geometry" object (sites, buildings, floor slabs, spaces), free form "properties", and "links" of different possible types.

 ## The Geometry Object